 Regardless of the laws enacted, taxpayers can develop strategies now to help make the most of the changes or mitigate any unfavorable consequences.

-"For example, if you're a business owner facing higher corporate taxes, you might consider accelerating income into 2021," DeLauro said.
+"For example, if you're a business owner facing higher corporate taxes, you might consider accelerating income into 2021," Wolberg said.

 He also noted how entrepreneurs who typically pour earnings back into their businesses might consider waiting until 2022 and, instead, pocket some of the cash this year.

-The same strategy would work this year for high earners aiming to protect personal income from a possible increase in the top bracket, which could take effect in 2022, DeLauro said.
+The same strategy would work this year for high earners aiming to protect personal income from a possible increase in the top bracket, which could take effect in 2022, Wolberg said.

 "This would be the year to talk to your wealth planning team and tax advisors about how to structure that sale," he said.